 Other costs can include elder proofing the home and caregiving support, says Marguerita M. Cheng, a certified financial planner with Blue Ocean Global Wealth in Potomac, Md.
 Cheng recommends taking advantage of caseworkers provided through work-provided employee assist programs (EAPs).

-“It is true that the employee may still need to cover the cost associated with care, but the vetting is very helpful,” says Cheng, who is caring for her three children and 80-year-old dad at the same time.
+“It is true that the employee may still need to cover the cost associated with care.
+But the vetting is very helpful,” says Cheng, who cares for her three children and 80-year-old dad.
 “An EAP case manager can provide vetted resources and providers to an employee based on their unique situation.
-For example, if it’s not safe for mom or dad to be alone, case managers can help identify providers for you.”
+For example, if it’s not safe for mom or dad to be alone.
+Case managers can help identify providers for you.”

 Patti B. Black, a certified financial planner with Bridgeworth Wealth Management in Birmingham, Ala., helped care for her mom and dad before they passed away.

-“Many older adults want to stay at home, but I encourage my clients to give permission to their adult children to make a different decision later if circumstances change,” she says.
-“Home care costs $20 per hour in Birmingham, Alabama, which may seem reasonable when only a few hours of care are needed each week.
+“Many older adults want to stay at home.
+I encourage my clients to give adult children permission to make a different decision later if circumstances change,” she says.
+“Home care costs $20 per hour in Birmingham, Alabama.
+That may seem reasonable when you only need a few hours of care each week.
 But, when care is needed 24/7, that cost is $175,000 a year.
 A move to a retirement community may be more cost-effective at that point.”

 Caring for an aging parent can also be stressful and overwhelming.
 In some cases, people quit their jobs or take a leave of absence.
-Under the Family and Medical Leave Act, employees may be eligible to take up to 12 weeks away during a 12-month period.
+Under the Family and Medical Leave Act, some employees are eligible to take up to 12 weeks over a 12-month period.
 While the time is unpaid, it allows you to keep your health insurance and return to work.
 If your parent is a veteran, you could be eligible for up to 26 weeks away.

 Facilitating Care Without Compromising Your Retirement